softwareconstruction240/autograder/README.md

    │  │  │  ├─ Grader.java                    Central class governing (and delegating) all grading functionality
    │  │  │  └─ GradingContext.java            POJO record for items relevant to the particular submission as it's being graded
    │  │  ├─ canvas                            Code governing the contacting of Canvas for things like retreiving course users, retrieving due dates, sending scores, etc.
    │  │  ├─ controller                        HTTP endpoints.
-In chess we would usually call this a "handler" but Paul initlaly called them "controller"'s (before they were split from services) and nobody ever changed it
+In chess we would usually call this a "handler" but Paul initially called them "controller"'s (before they were split from services) and nobody ever changed it
    │  │  ├─ dataAccess                        Accesses the MySQL database (you should be able to figure this one out) │  │  ├─ honorChecker                      Downloads and zips up student code for professors to run by the honor checker │  │  ├─ model                             POJO model object classes (should be self-explanatory)